starfriend10/EMBRACE/README.md

 ### Document Save

-To share your checklist with others, you can save the checklist as a read-only document.
+We encourage you to direct share your checklists, so lengthy sentences or contents can be read by interaction.
+However, you can follow the instructions below if you perfer to save the checklist as a read-only document.
 * When using Microsoft Windows, please follow these step: “File” >> “Print” >> Select “Microsoft print to PDF” in “Printer” >> Print >> Save it as a new PDF document.
 ![CL_SS](https://github.com/starfriend10/BestML/blob/main/Figures/MSWIN%20SAVE.jpg)